Svenito/versup/README.md

 # Updating files

-Bumper can update versions in files.
+versup can update versions in files.
 The way this works is by configuring a regex for each file that you want to update.
 So for example:

 ```